zopefoundation/RestrictedPython/docs/contributing/index.rst

     * ``/.github/workflows/tests.yml`` - Check that a corresponding Python version entry has been added to the matrix definition.
     * ``/docs/conf.py`` - Add the Python version to the ``intersphinx_mapping`` list.

-  * Run the tests via ``tox`` locally before push.
+  * Run the tests, linting and docs generation via ``tox`` locally before push.

-* Create a pull request containing:
+* Create a pull request.

 Enable a Python Feature in RestrictedPython
 +++++++++++++++++++++++++++++++++++++++++++

 To enable a certain functionality in RestrictedPython, do the following:

+#. `Create a new issue on GitHub <https://github.com/zopefoundation/RestrictedPython/issues/new/choose>`__, requesting the new feature, for discussion.
 #.
-[Create a new issue on GitHub](https://github.com/zopefoundation/RestrictedPython/issues/new/choose), requesting the new feature, for discussion.
-#.
 Create a pull request on GitHub.

   * In ``/src/RestrictedPython/transformer.py``, change the corresponding ``visit_<AST Node>`` method.
   * In ``/tests/``, add or change the corresponding tests for this functionality.
   * Add a changelog entry.
+  * Run the tests, linting and docs generation via ``tox`` locally before push.
   * Request a review by a core maintainer, e.g.:

     * icemac